CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 Toray Industries implements measures to prevent or minimize the damage caused by natural disasters such as typhoons and heavy rains, which have been increasing in frequency in recent years.
 It does this by continually investigating and identifying natural disaster risks at external warehouse sites in Japan, and by implementing response measures together with warehouse operators.

-In fiscal 2022, the Company ascertained the natural disaster risks at 67 main external warehouse sites.
+The Company ascertained the natural disaster risks at 68 main external warehouse sites.
 This was determined based on the structure of the warehouse buildings and the site environments, using tools such as hazard maps issued by the national and local governments.
-Eight sites were determined to be at high risk, and on-site inspections were conducted to confirm the actual situations.
-Based on the results of the investigation, tangible and intangible mitigation measures were discussed with the warehouse operators and improvements are being made.
-Specifically, disaster prevention manuals were created based on flood risk information released by the Japan Meteorological Agency, while portable water dams were prepared and pallets were raised off of warehouse floors.
+Some sites were determined to be at high risk, and on-site inspections were conducted.
+Based on the results of the investigation, mitigation measures were discussed with the warehouse operators and improvements are being made.
+Specifically, disaster prevention manuals were created based on flood risk information released by the Japan Meteorological Agency, while water gate barriers were prepared, the floor was leveled, and pallets were raised off of warehouse floors.

 Minimizing Natural Disaster Risks